lily-es/CountryInfo/README.md

 # CountryInfo
-Kotlin [TornadoFX](https://github.com/edvin/tornadofx) 2.0.0 app to display information on countries using the [REST Countries API](https://restcountries.eu/)
+Kotlin [TornadoFX](https://github.com/edvin/tornadofx) 2.0.0 app to display information on countries using the [REST Countries API](https://restcountries.eu/).
+Needs JDK11

 ## How to run
 Run the project with ```mvn clean javafx:run```